go-openapi/.github/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 <!-- If you don't qualify for all of the below check list items, please mark your PR in a draft status, so it may be discussed or reviewed with lighter requirements. -->

 * [ ] I have signed all my commits with my name and email (see [DCO](https://github.com/apps/dco). **This does not require a PGP-signed commit**
-* [ ] I have rebased and squash my work, so only one commit remains
+* [ ] I have rebased and squashed my work, so only one commit remains
 * [ ] I have added tests to cover my changes.
 * [ ] I have made sure that my code remains portable
 * [ ] I have properly enriched go doc comments in code.